prestodb/prestorials/connecting Presto to data sources/connecting Presto to AWS Glue/readme.md

 ## Introduction

 This folder contains example files and steps for connecting Presto on AWS Glue.
-Soon we will have a video walkthrough as well as a written walk through in blog form.
+Soon we will have a video walk-through as well as a written walk through in blog form.

 ## Requirements